sourabhyadav/100-days-0f-DL-DevOps/README.md

 * Learnt a bit about how human visual system works like rods cells are for brightness and con cells are for color info.
 * Rod and Con cells are not evenly distributed
 * Human visual system always focuses on very narrow region rather but it can switch very fast so that our brain perceives that everything is in focus
 * Color model like RGB, XYZ and YIQ model

+### Day 21: HSE University Course: CBIR using CNN
+* Understood the basic introduction about sematic gaps in visual search
+* Understood difference between visual and semantic similarity
+* Understood about how indexing is done and came to know that CNN features can also be compressed